luis-e-lopez/DB-Browser/README.md

 7. Two tables are created inside the H2 database during the first execution.
 To avoid that data to be overwritten, set the value of property hibernate.hbm2ddl.auto to **none** inside the application.properties file `hibernate.hbm2ddl.auto=none`
 ---

-REST API documentation is under way...
+Check the API documentation in http://localhost:8080/swagger-ui/